konfuzio-ai/konfuzio-sdk/docs/configuration_reference.md

 # Configuration Reference Konfuzio Python SDK

-### 1. Have your project in Konfuzio App
+### 1. Have your project in Konfuzio Web App

-To test our SDK you need to set some basic configurations in our App and have one document of your choice at hand.
+To test our SDK you need to set some basic configurations in our Web App and have one document of your choice at hand.
 Just follow the instructions below to set yourself ready for the SDK.

 * #### Sign Up/Log In
 Use web [log in](https://app.konfuzio.com/) or [register for free](https://app.konfuzio.com/accounts/signup/).